open-resources/dash_curriculum/tutorial/part1/chapter4.md

 ## What you will learn

-After initializing a first simple app, learning about Dash components and setting a layout this chapter covers so called app callbacks, that will allow you to link various components in your Dash app.
+After initializing your first app, learning about Dash components and the layout, this chapter will cover the callback.
+The callback will allow you to link the various components in your Dash app.
 In other words, app callbacks are necessary to build truly interactive apps.

-This chapter aims at preparing you with the basics of callbacks.
-In order to not let you get confused by the notation of a callback there will be a short introduction to decorators in Python.
+To better understand the notation of a callback, there will be a short introduction to decorators in Python.
 We will then dive into the general structure of callbacks and finally see some examples in action.

 ```{admonition} Learning Intentions
 - Decorators in Python